Jigging Technique

 Your Jigging Lures are normally weighted head Diamond Jigs picked before you leave at the Tackle Shop and are based on weight and mostly color.
 The weight is based on the characteristics of the water basically how rough the water is.
 The Jig has to be able to make it to the bottom because the whole Jigging process is based on vertical movement from the bottom to the top and that depends on what people call “holding water”.

 You’ll need a Jig to be able to hold water.
-The second is color what-color are the fish attracted to and that is based on a few things like water clarity and information by the success of fishermen earlier who were caught in this case Bluefish with Red or White soft bait attached to the Jig.
+The second is color What color are the fish attracted to and that is based on a few things like water clarity and information by the success of fishermen earlier who were caught in this case Bluefish with Red or White soft bait attached to the Jig.

-A person that is just learning the art of fishing will need to learn the terms of each type of artificial lure and how they apply to the type of fishing they are trying.
+A person who is just learning the art of fishing will need to learn the terms of each type of artificial lure and how they apply to the type of fishing they are trying.
 Those technical terms are then given techniques on how the proper way to use them.
 It’s not rocket science although some so-called experts will tell it is.
 Knowledge comes from experience and the more experience you get the more success you will be awarded.
 It’s that easy, so learn the terms and techniques of fishing and you will be successful.

-In the case of Blue Fish on a Charter or Head Boat, you will need a half-dozed Diamond Head Jigs at the weight that the Captain, mates, or Tackle Shop recommend before you head out on your 3/4 or full-day trip.
+In the case of Blue Fish on a Charter or headboat, you will need a half-dozed Diamond Head Jigs at the weight that the Captain, mates, or Tackle Shop recommend before you head out on your 3/4 or full-day trip.
 Most boats even sell the correct Jig on board so all you’ll need is coffee and a sandwich before you leave.

 The mates will gaff or net your Blue and filet it for a tip.
 All that’s left is to learn the process of Jigging so that you land these incredible creatures to bring home and eat.
 If you bleed them right and ice them they can be a fine dinner that night or freeze them for another night.

-Other Jigs like the D-slide jig is a type of jig unlike the Diamond Jig has the weight centered in the middle of the body of the lure.
+Other Jigs like the D-slide jig are a type of jig unlike the Diamond Jig has the weight centered in the middle of the body of the lure.
 This gives this type of Jig an advantage over the weight being centered in the at-type front of the head.
-During the falling of dead time or what’s also called the dropping time making this type of Jig user friendly and can be hit either way.
+During the falling of dead time or what’s also called the dropping time this type of Jig user friendly and can be hit either way.

 During this “dead time,” the D-Slide Jig will freeze for a second and perform a rolling action then change direction instead of the simple jerk and drop action of the Diamond where all the weight is centered in its head.
 This type of Slow Pitch Jig is used with the Slow Pitch Jigging Technique.